enkidevs/curriculum/Ruby/Fundamentals/strings-and-symbols.md

 ---
 ## Revision

-Fill with the results of each comparation
+Fill with the results of each comparation.

 ```ruby
 company = "Enki"